atj3097/ArtSpace/README.md

 [Built in Node.Js using Firebase Cloud Functions](https://github.com/atj3097/ArtSpaceBackend)
 ## Instructions On Installation
 * Git Clone
 * Pod install In Terminal(All CocoPods are already in the PodFile)
+* Open ArtSpaceDos.xcworkspace
+* * Delete the EXISTING GoogleService-Info.plist in the project(Screenshot Below 👇🏾)
 * [Download Our Firebase Plist](https://mega.nz/file/YRwFTCyA)
 * Decryption Key - H6J72Q32XT2Dv__c_NNdIvHJ8uitIinWOY95-dSXDyM
-* Open ArtSpaceDos.xcworkspace
-* Delete the EXISTING GoogleService-Info.plist in the project
 * Now, right click 'Add Files' on the project folder while xcode is open and add the GoogleService-Info.plist that you downloaded to your computer.
 * Build and Run app
 * Checkout and purchase some great art!